 - Certain travel fees if you need to travel to plan and or attend the funeral

-- Up to £700 (or £1,000 in some circumstances) for other funeral-related expenses, such as funeral director fees, the coffin, and cars.
+- Up to £1,000 for other funeral-related expenses, such as funeral director fees, the coffin, and cars.

 While these costs are usually covered, it’s worth bearing in mind that the Funeral Expenses Payment will only cover the cost of the cheapest options available.
 So for example, if there were a number of funeral directors available in the area, the Funeral Expenses Payment will only cover the cheapest option.
 If you decide to pick a more expensive option, you will have to pay the difference in price.

 The specific amount you get will depend on your circumstances and will factor in any other funds available that could help cover the costs, such as an insurance policy or the estate of the person who has died.

 Wherever possible, the government will try to get back any money paid through the Funeral Expenses Payment from the estate of the person who has died.
 If you are the one putting in the claim, you will not have to pay this amount yourself, but if you are organising the estate of the person who has died (the executor), you may have to arrange for the transfer of this amount, if there is money to do so.